franklyT/react-component-scrollwheel-pagination/README.md

 Scrolling outside of the tagged component is not affected.

-Note: This is buggy in Firefox, and seems to jutter slightly when scrolled.
+Note: It can be a bit juttery in Firefox.
 This doesn't happen in Chrome.

 See live build [here](https://franklyt.github.io/react-component-scrollwheel-pagination/).